ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/armpl.md

 ```

 Using the `-a` or `--accept` switch you automatically accept the End User License Agreement and the packages are installed to the `/opt/arm` directory.

-Above steps can be followed, to download:
-- RPM based installers for GCC.
-- DEB and RPM based installers for NVHPC

 If you want to change the installation directory location use the `--install-to` option with the script and provide the desired directory location.